mgrsskls/text-truncation/README.md

 - `appendix` (default `…`): The string that is appended at the end of the truncated copy.
 - `className` (default `null`): The class name that is used to select your elements that should be truncated.
 If you omit it, _text-truncation_ will use the direct children of the element, which you passed as the first argument.
+- `cutOffLength` (default `4`): Defines how many characters will be removed at the end to properly append the appendix.

 ## Usage